|

 OSA

-The road from Glasgow to Carlisle runs through the parish
+Vol.6, page 277 The road from Glasgow to Carlisle runs

-as well as one from Edinburgh to Leadhills.
-There are
+through the parish as well as one from Edinburgh to

-several parish roads on which the statute labour work
+Leadhills.
+There are several parish roads on which the

-rebel army passed through on their way to Glasgow in
+The rebel army passed through on their way to Glasgow

-done at Douglas which is 6 miles over the moor and 8
+is done at Douglas which is 6 miles over the moor and

-miles by road but the main market towns are Biggar and
+8 miles by road but the main market towns are Biggar

 and coal carts can be taken to Leadhills nearly every